themosis/documentation/structure.md

 ### Routing

-Like for every modern framework, it starts by defining routes.
+Your journey starts by defining routes.
 On the previous versions of the Themosis framework, a `routes.php` file was defined into the `resources` directory of the theme.
 From that file, you list all routes for your application.

-Since release 2.0 of the Themosis framework, we decided to move the routes file, just like in Laravel, to the application `routes` directory instead.
+We decided to move the routes file, just like in Laravel, to the application `routes` directory instead.
 This change avoid the mix of routes definitions between the file stored in your theme and any other routes file stored in your custom plugin.

 From now on, all routes for your application should be defined into the `routes/web.php` file stored at project root.